St. Catherine of Siena School (Vallejo, California): Technology Teaching

 The faculty at St. Catherine of Siena School uses new technology to support the School-wide Learning Expectations and the school's Mission.
 Through such electronic resources as a state-of-the-art computer lab, desktop, notebook computers in the classrooms, a portable netbook lab in the primary grades, and a portable iPad lab in the junior high, our student engage in various learning experiences.
-These include educational programs, Internet-based research, writing, and the creation of various kinds of presentations using Photoshop, Publisher, PowerPoint, and IMovie.
+These include educational programs, Internet-based research, writing, and the creation of various kinds of presentations using Canva and Google Slides.

 Additionally, teachers use new technology, including Smart Boards, LCD projectors, electronic microscopes, and LCD televisions, to create innovative lessons.
 St. Catherine teachers also utilize two computer based reading comprehension and assessment programs - Scholastic Reading Counts and Scholastic Reading Inventory, to encourage reading development in grades one through eight.

 Extracurricular activities

 St. Catherine of Siena School offers opportunities in non-sports activities.
-These activities include choir grades 4th-8th, student council 4th-8th, safety patrol 5th-8th, instrumentalists 6th-8th, religious education student assistants 8th, candle bearers 5th-8th, student acolytes 8th, readers for mass 2nd-8th, gift bearers 2nd-8th, and cross bearer ministers junior high.
+These activities include Choir 5th-8th, Student Council 6th-8th, Student Ambassadors 6-8th, Safety Patrol 6th-8th, Religious Education student assistants 8th, Altar Servers 3rd-8th, Academic Decathlon 6th- 8th, readers for mass 2nd-8th, gift bearers 2nd-8th, and cross bearer ministers junior high.
 In addition, since 2005 the school has sent a team from the 5th and 6th grades to compete in the Diocesan Religion Decathlon.

-The school fields Grades 5-8 basketball teams for both boys and girls, volleyball teams for girls (also for Grades 5–8) a volleyball team for boys (Grade 7) and flag football (Grades 5–8).
+The school fields Grades 5-8 basketball teams for both boys and girls, volleyball teams for girls (also for Grades 5–8) a volleyball team for boys (Grades 5-8 and flag football (Grades 5–8).
 All these teams compete against the other Catholic schools in the Solano-Pittsburg Athletic League (SPAL).